kaczmareka/praca_magisterska/notebooks_with_experiments/README.md

 # Notebooks used to conduct experiments

 The notebooks present in this directory were used to conduct experiments described in the thesis.
 To run each of them the environment `env_actaware` is needed.
-Additionally, for some of them exist other requirements listed below.
-Some of the files needed to run some of the notebooks are created in other notebooks -- all details are described below.
-For notebooks using not only Actaware Inc. dataset, but also other, the data has to be separately downloaded.
+Additionally, for some of them exist other requirements listed below or in `requirements.txt` file in this directory.
+Some of the files needed GPU, therefore were run sepatarely on GoogleColab.
+Some of the notebooks require additional datasets or files.

 ## Notebooks
 * `actaware_data_preprocessing.ipynb`